What is annexation?

 Municipalities should use annexation to bring areas of the county under city control where it makes sense.

 For example, municipalities should annex areas known as “doughnut holes.”
 Doughnut holes are areas that remain under county governance but are surrounded on all sides by city property.
 In short, they are islands of county land in the middle of the city.
-Providing services such as water, sewer and garbage pick up proves costly and highly inefficient for the county to continue providing.
-It is fiscally and logistically prudent to bringing these properties under municipal rule.
+Providing services such as water, sewer and garbage pick-up proves costly and highly inefficient for the county to continue providing.
+It is fiscally and logistically prudent to bring these properties under municipal rule.

 When not to annex:

-This is sometimes referred to as “zoning shopping.”
+This is referred to as “zoning shopping.”
 Speculative developers promise a larger tax base if annexed and upzoned into a municipal boundary.
-Time and again municipalities annex these properties only to be stuck with escalating water, sewer and transportation costs and the county is left with a compromised rural area, or misguided development within their county area.
+Time and again municipalities annex these properties only to be stuck with escalating water, sewer, EMS, fire, police, and transportation costs and the county is left with a compromised rural area, or misguided development within their county area.

 Why do municipalities annex properties?